About

 Ken Allen

-Ken is a freelance chamber and orchestral musician whose recent engagements include performances with Cape Symphony, Lexington Symphony, Lowell Chamber Orchestra, New England Repertory Orchestra, Plymouth Philharmonic Orchestra, Portsmouth Symphony Orchestra, as well as the Wagner in Vermont summer festival.
+Violist Ken Allen brings a unique blend of artistic and intellectual depth to his performances with chamber ensembles and orchestras across New England.
+Recent performances include appearances with the Cambridge Viola Quartet, Cape Symphony, Lexington Symphony, Lowell Chamber Orchestra, New England Repertory Orchestra, Plymouth Philharmonic Orchestra, Portsmouth Symphony Orchestra, as well as the Portland Bach Experience and Wagner in Vermont summer festivals.

-He resides with his husband and cat in Cambridge, Massachusetts and Marlboro, Vermont.
-His violas were made by Douglas Cox.
+He resides in Cambridge, Massachusetts, and Marlboro, Vermont, with his husband and cat, playing violas crafted by Douglas Cox.